 HVAC Repair in Hell's Kitchen: questions answered

-How much does emergency HVAC repair cost in Hell's Kitchen?
+How much does emergency HVAC repair cost in a Hell's Kitchen tenement, and who pays?

 What building issues should I know about when hiring hvac repair in Hell's Kitchen?